 HWB will award microgrants as the budget allows.
 Microgrants will be approved or denied within 30-60 days.
 If denied due to lack of funding, that application will be kept on hold as HWB may have additional funding that will re-open the microgrants program in the future.
 You will be notified if the application is pending additional funds.

 1. Read the page above.
 2. Read the FAQs and Tips for a Successful Grant Application (link below):

-*Chapters in good standing include those who registered their Chapter, and have 1 up-to-date member.
+*Chapters in good standing include those who registered their Chapter, and have 1 up-to-date/paid member.
 If you have been inactive and want to reactivate your Chapter to qualify for a grant, email email@example.com and we will get you updated!